cdktf/cdktf-provider-newrelic/docs/dataNewrelicEntity.java.md

 Ignore case when searching the entity name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.34.0/docs/data-sources/entity#ignore_case DataNewrelicEntity#ignore_case}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.34.1/docs/data-sources/entity#ignore_case DataNewrelicEntity#ignore_case}

+---

+##### `ignoreNotFound`<sup>Optional</sup> <a name="ignoreNotFound" id="@cdktf/provider-newrelic.dataNewrelicEntity.DataNewrelicEntity.Initializer.parameter.ignoreNotFound"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+A boolean attribute which when set to true, does not throw an error if the queried entity is not found.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.34.1/docs/data-sources/entity#ignore_not_found DataNewrelicEntity#ignore_not_found}

 ---